 The consultation process undertaken by ICANN produced numerous comments calling for overhaul and reform of ICANN's existing Independent Review Process (IRP).
 Commenters called for ICANN to be held to a substantive standard of behavior rather than just an evaluation of whether or not its action was taken in good faith.
 Commenters called for a process that was binding rather than merely advisory.
-Commenters also strongly urged that the IRP be accessible, both financially and from a standing perspective, transparent, efficient, and that it be designed to produce consistent and coherent results that will serve as a guide for future actions.
+Commenters also strongly urged that the Independent Review Process be:

+- Accessible, both financially and from a standing perspective - Transparent - Efficient - Designed to produce consistent and coherent results that will serve as a guide for future actions